dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 10.5.
 State Management and Consistency

 ### 10.6.
 Performance and Resource Management

-**❓ Template Parsing Performance**
-- Templates are parsed for every step execution
-- Complex workflows with many steps could suffer from repeated parsing overhead
-- **Question**: Are parsed templates cached?
-Should there be template pre-compilation?

 **❓ Workspace Storage Growth**
 - Line 138: Workspaces retained for failed runs, but no cleanup strategy